Legal Advice for Compensation Insurance Claims & TPD Payouts

 Strict Time Limits for Public Liability Claims

-Knowing the strict time limits that apply when you have a valid public liability claim is essential.
-Missing your time limit generally means being blocked from claiming compensation.
-In Queensland, a general limitation period of three years from the accident date applies to lodging a personal injury claim.
+There are strict time limits to lodge a public liability claim.
+Missing the time limit generally means being blocked from claiming compensation.
+In Queensland, the general limitation periods for lodging a personal injury claim are:

-However, the exact time frame can depend on your unique circumstances, so it’s best to seek legal advice immediately.
-If you miss your time limit, our public liability lawyers will advise if you qualify for an exemption or extension.
+2. If you miss your time limit, a public liability lawyer can advise if you qualify for an exemption or extension.

 How Much Compensation for Public Liability Claims?

-You will want to know the value of your compensation payout when you win a public liability claim.
-In Australia, settlement for personal injuries is calculated using “heads of damages,” which consist of general and economic damages.
-Each element serves a unique purpose in calculating the lump sum amount, ensuring fair compensation for your loss.
+The value of a compensation payout for an approved public liability claim is determined by legislation and your unique circumstances.
+In Australia, personal injury settlements are calculated using “heads of damages,” including general (non-economic) and economic damages.
+Each element serves a unique purpose in calculating the lump sum amount to ensure fair compensation for a loss.

 Economic Damages